CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

 ### Part 1, What the F@*K is this?!

-We are presented with a "files.zip", which is a... zip archive (What a surprise) with 2 files inside it.
+We are presented with a "files.zip", which is a... zip archive (What a surprise 🙄) with 2 files inside it.

 ![](https://raw.githubusercontent.com/CyberSpokes/writeups/refs/heads/main/NUS%20GreyHats%20CTF%20Quals%202025/notsus/images/notsus_files1.png)